apanasyu/WikiData/README.md

         P2037	7121	                GitHub username
         P3185	6804	                VK ID

 As the table shows Twitter, Facebook, and Instagram are by far the most popular.
 The numbers of pages with Social media account fluctuates.
-At any time to get most up to date counts do:
+In order to get the indi

 # Working with WikiData